ansible/pylibssh/docs/guide/installation_guide/intro_installation.rst

     # to enable shell script debug mode use
     $ tox -e build-dists-manylinux -- -e DEBUG=1

-ansible-pylibssh also uses the following Python modules that need to be installed [1]_:
+ansible-pylibssh also uses the following Python modules that need to be installed:

 .. code-block:: bash